CubikRuubik/token-dashboard/README.md

 ### `GET /api/transfers?address=<0x...>`

-Returns all transfers where the given address is either sender or recipient, ordered newest first.
+Returns all ERC-20 transfers where the given address is either sender or recipient, ordered newest first.
+Each row includes the token `symbol` resolved from the DB.

 **Response** `200`